Visiting Alaska's Denali National Park

 Aside from the majesty of the mountain, Denali National Park boasts an embarrassment of natural riches.
 Most of its millions of acres lie relatively undisturbed, resulting in a rich and diverse sub-arctic wilderness.

 In total, Denali National Park is home to over 160 species of birds, 39 mammals, and 1,500 species of plants, mosses, and lichens.
 Where many National Parks have seen changes to their ecosystems due to invasive/non-native plant species, Denali, and much of Alaska, has been spared this fate, primarily due to the scarcity of roads and remoteness of the region.
-Lending further to its reputation as "untouched country."
+This lends further to its reputation as "untouched country."

 Hiking and Backpacking Denali